 Art Competition

 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).

-The rules, checklist, and release form for the competition can be obtained by sending an email to: Melissa.Starnater@mail.house.gov.
+The rules, checklist, and release form for the competition can be obtained by sending an email to Olivia Cooperider at Olivia.Cooperider@mail.house.gov

-If you would like more information on the annual Congressional District Art Competition, please submit the following form or by sending an email to melissa.starnater@mail.house.gov.
+If you would like more information on the annual Congressional District Art Competition, please submit the following form or send an email to Olivia.Cooperider@mail.house.gov.

+Art Competition